Mountain Bikes Apart is a biking blog based in Scotland featuring trail guides, bike and parts reviews, bike building and cycle maintenance.

-One way around the eternal cash woes though is to look at the second hand market.
-Since graduating beyond my first £500 hardtail I’ve always ridden second hand bikes, and while I’ve had a couple of problems along the way, the huge saving in cost far outweighs the disadvantages.
-High-end bikes are built to last, especially the frames, and if it’s been looked after and you make a decent inspection of the kit then there’s no reason why you should have any trouble.
-I thought I’d post a few tips on the blog that I’ve picked up over the last few years and this first one concerns ebay in particular.
+Since graduating beyond my first £500 hardtail I’ve always ridden second hand mountain bikes, and while I’ve had a couple of problems along the way, the huge saving in cost far outweighs the disadvantages.
+High-end bikes are built to last, especially the frames, and if it’s been looked after and you confirm this with the seller, then there’s no reason why you should have any trouble.

 Buying on Ebay